All about VAT and international business

 The Dutch company X develops, produces, and supplies products for soil and water research worldwide.
 X delivers a shipment of soil drills to an Italian customer.
 A transportation company transports the shipment.

-On their invoice for this delivery of goods (in Dutch), company X states ‘0% VAT’.
+On their invoice for this delivery (in Dutch), company X states ‘0% VAT’.
 Their customer declares the VAT in Italy.
 On the invoice, X also includes their VAT identification number, and that of their customer.
-Because the company invoices with 0% VAT, there are additional invoicing requirements with which they must comply.
+Because the company invoices with 0% VAT, they must comply with additional invoicing requirements.
 X must include a statement in their invoice demonstrating that the shipment is an intra-Community supply, meaning a delivery within the EU.

 Intended change in VAT rules

-The European Commission (EC) believes that the current VAT system of business-to-business supplies to entrepreneurs in other Member States is susceptible to fraud, which is why they suggest a drastic change.
+The European Commission (EC) believes that the current VAT system of business-to-business supplies to entrepreneurs in other Member States is susceptible to fraud.
+This is why the EC is suggesting a major change.
 In the reformed VAT system, you will charge the VAT in the EU country of your customer.
-Next you file your online tax return with the Dutch Tax and Customs Administration using the One-Stop-Shop scheme, also called OSS (‘éénloketsysteem’), and you pay the VAT due in the other Member State.
+Next you file your online tax return with the Tax Administration using the éénloketsysteem, the One-Stop-Shop (OSS), and you pay the VAT due in the other Member State.
 We call this an intra-Union supply.

 If your customer is considered a Certified Taxable Person (CTP), you do not have to specify VAT on your invoice.
 Only businesses that meet certain reliability requirements will get a CTP status.
 It is not yet known what these requirements will be.
 All Member States must agree to the change proposed by the EC.
 It is not clear when these new rules will come into effect.